frederikbosch/standard-proposals/declarative-shadow-dom/adoptedstylesheets.md

 ## Solution, consumption at the host

 As I have already been suggesting in the reply to the [TAG design review request](https://github.com/w3ctag/design-reviews/issues/1000), I think modules should be consumed at the host element, not by the template tag.

+### `host-for` attribute

+My suggestion is to add a `host-for` attribute to custom elements and elements that allow a Shadow DOM.
 To take the example of the `fw-avatar`.

 ```html
 <style type="module" specifier="fw-avatar">img { border-radius: 100%; }</style>